 All medical injuries are unique, and whether a medical provider has committed malpractice will depend on the individual facts of the case.
 You should contact one of our Columbia personal injury lawyers immediately if you believe you are a victim of medical malpractice.

 Developing a Medical Malpractice Case

 Medical malpractice cases are complex.
 Preparation is key, but a medical malpractice lawyer will handle all of the hard work for your Columbia medical case.
 You will likely need an expert witness to testify to information that is outside the realm of common knowledge.
 We will find the right medical experts for your case to ensure that the jury can understand your doctor’s mistakes.

 That same expert, or another, will likely need to testify to prove that the medical provider’s actions, or lack thereof, caused your injuries.

 We have spent years developing relationships with high quality and reliable expert witnesses.
 Using such highly regarded witnesses can add significant value to a claim, while also putting pressure on the defendant’s representatives.
-Our Columbia medical malpractice lawyers will select the right expert for your situation.
+Our Columbia medical malpractice attorneys will select the right expert for your situation.